SophiaBailingZhou/recolor-PyMOL-proteins-via-B-factor/README.md

 ```
 ![pymol coloring result](images/6%20pymol%20color%20result.png)

+Tip: use the custom script spectrumany (see pymolwiki) for more control over the colors, possibly in conjunction with spectrumbar to also render the spectrum as a bar for your figure.

+## Troubleshooting
+### The spectrum doesn't match my results
+It could be that your most extreme values are in positions that aren't contained in the structure you're using (for example, because they're flexible regions that are hard to image).
+In that case, you may want to model your protein with something like AlphaFold (check out ColabFold for a user-friendly version that doesn't require downloading anything) and match the missing bits to your template.

 ## Acknowledgements
 Inspired by Professor Tyler Starr, who explained the conceptual approach for recoding B-factors in PDB files to me.
 This implementation is independently written.
 I wanted to make a lightweight script that is non-programmer friendly.